Magnetic Resonance Imaging (MRI) of the Bones, Joints, and Soft Tissues

 Due to the use of the strong magnet, special precautions must be taken to perform an MRI on patients with certain implanted devices such as pacemakers or cochlear implants.
 The MRI technologist will need some information regarding the implanted decide, such as the make and model number, to determine if it is safe for you to have an MRI.
 Patients who have internal metal objects, such as surgical clips, plates, screws or wire mesh, might not be eligible for an MRI exam.

 If there is a possibility that you are claustrophobic then you should ask your physician to provide you with anti-anxiety medication that you can take prior to your MRI examination.
-You should plan to have someone drive you home afterwards.
+You should plan to have someone drive you home afterward.

 If you are pregnant or suspect that you may be pregnant, you should notify your health care provider.
-To date there is no information indicating that MRI is harmful to an unborn child, however MRI testing during the first trimester is discouraged.
+To date, there is no information indicating that MRI is harmful to an unborn child, however, MRI testing during the first trimester is discouraged.

 A doctor may order a contrast dye to be used during some MRI exams in order for the radiologist to better view internal tissues and blood vessels on the completed images.

 If contrast is used, there is a risk for allergic reaction to the contrast.
 Patients who are allergic or sensitive to contrast dye or iodine should notify the radiologist or technologist.